-MAMMOTH, CA Jill wins the Downhill and Slalom national championships, making for her 17th USA title across 5 disciplines.
+Jill wins the Downhill and Slalom national championships, making for her 16th and 17th USA title across 5 disciplines.
 Aaron Gwin won the men's DH event, and Mitch Ropelato won the slalom and enduro titles.

-Round two of the Crankworx World Series headed to Les Gets, which is a fresh venue to the tour, and a iconic location for mountain biking in the Alps.
-Home to the 2004 World Championships, and also tied to the european mountain bike mecca of Portes du Soleil, miles and miles of trails link up to make this zone World renowned.
-Unfortunately, with excessive rain several weeks leading up to the event, the ground was saturated, causing difficult conditions for the organizers and riders alike.
-Delays and schedule changes pushed the limits for all events, particularly Slope-style, which was cancelled and unridable.
-All other events proceeded, but were a little messy.....
+Round two of the Crankworx World Series headed to Les Gets, which is new to the tour, and a iconic zone for mountain biking in the Alps.
+Home to the '04 World Champs, and also a european mountain bike mecca in the Portes du Soleil.
+Unfortunately, with excessive rain leading up to the event, the ground was saturated, causing difficult conditions for the organizers and riders.
+Delays and schedule changes pushed the limits for all events, particularly Slope-style, which was cancelled.....

 May was kind of all over the place with racing and media projects :)

-• PRO GRT 1 - PORT ANGELES, WA • PRO GRT 2 - VERNON, NJ • NYC + BROOKLYN BIKE PARK • SHIMANO Di2 COMMERCIAL - ANTHILL • WINGS FOR LIFE WORLD RUN • LEAVENWORTH PUMPTRACK • WHISTLER OPENING WEEKEND • STEVIE SMITH MEMORIAL • PHOTOSHOOT- FREEHUB MAG • BRYN -MICHELOB ULTRA COMMERCIAL
+• PRO GRT 1 - PORT ANGELES, WA • PRO GRT 2 - VERNON, NJ • NYC + BROOKLYN BIKE PARK • SHIMANO Di2 COMMERCIAL • WINGS FOR LIFE WORLD RUN • LEAVENWORTH PUMPTRACK • WHISTLER OPENING WEEKEND • STEVIE SMITH MEMORIAL • PHOTOSHOOT- FREEHUB MAG

 Round2 of the ProGrt National DH series went to Vernon, NJ, which is an hour and a bit outside of NYC.
 I really enjoy this place, it was once home to the US Open, which was an incredible event.
 Gwin and I took the victories.
 There was a good turnout of US riders, since its an easy trip to Scotland after that.
-Luca Shaw, Mitchypoo, Binggelli, Dakota, Max Morgan, Kiran Mackinnon, even Richie Rude came out for a lap yesterday.
-Unfortunately, Neko Mually Broke his arm real bad, but other than that, good event, cool trophy, sweet prize purse.
-Good job.
+Luca Shaw, Mitchypoo, Binggelli, Dakota, Max Morgan, Kiran Mackinnon, even Richie Rude came out for a lap.
+Unfortunately for Neko Mually he broke his arm, but other than that, good event, cool trophy, sweet prize purse.

 Chairlift season has arrived!
 About time too, winter seemed to drag on forever, and all the homies were up in Canada this weekend.
 Dunno if I have ever been up there when it's that smooth, but fun none the less.
 Get up there and enjoy!!